Ro5s/Startup-Starter-Pack/README.md

 # Startup Starter Pack
-Collection of model legal documents for common startup setup and fundraising needs.
+Collection of model legal documents for typical startup setup and fundraising needs.

-Listed resources should include:
+Listed resources should include (as available):

 * Source
 * Brief explanation